 THC produces its psychotropic effects by binding to specific receptors in the brain, resulting in alterations in cognition, mood, and perception.
-This chemical compound is well-known for its ability to produce a “high” sensation, characterised by feelings of euphoria, relaxation, and altered sensory perception.
+This chemical compound is well-known for its ability to produce a “high” sensation, characterised by feelings of euphoria and altered sensory perception.

-It is important to note that THC can be found in any form of Cannabis, even CBD products such as CBD Oil Drops or CBD Gummies.
-But for those asking “Does CBD oil have THC?” along with all other CBD products, rest assured that most reputable CBD brands will ensure that their products contain a non-traceable amount of THC, or below 0.0%.
+It is important to note that THC can be found in any form of Cannabis, even CBD products such as CBD Oil Drops or CBD Gummies – but for those asking “Does CBD oil have THC?”, rest assured that most reputable CBD brands will ensure that their products contain a non-traceable amount of THC, or below 0.0%.

 Is THC legal in the UK?

 The United Kingdom maintains strict regulations regarding the use and possession of THC, making it illegal for recreational purposes under UK law.
 Exceptions are made for specific medical purposes, and medical cannabis products containing THC have been legally available in the UK since 2018.
 However, these products are only obtainable through prescription and are subject to rigorous regulatory measures to ensure their proper use.

 As mentioned before, CBD products may contain small amounts of THC, which occurs naturally in the cannabis plant.
 However, CBD Oil with THC is to be kept to an absolute minimum.
 The current UK regulations permit a maximum of 1mg of THC to be present in a single container of CBD.
 As such, those who use CBD products should exercise caution and be mindful of the potential THC content in their chosen products, especially if they are subject to drug testing.